-WASHINGTON – U.S. Rep. Jim Cooper (TN-5) today made the following statement:
+WASHINGTON – U.S. Rep. Jim Cooper (TN-05) today issued the following statement.